saintdannyyy/PicMorph/README.md

 ## Contact

-[For questions or suggestions, feel free to open an issue or reach out!
+For questions or suggestions, feel free to [send an email](mailto:danieltesla746@gmail.com) or open an issue on the repository.
-](danieltesla746@gmail.com)

 ---